All Episodes

 That we were able to put our hands on.

-In New Hampshire, 71% of new jobs are going to foreign-born legal and illegal immigrants.
+In New Hampshire, 71% of new jobs are going to foreign-born, legal, and illegal immigrants.

-We have this nurse in Maine openly wantonly violating the Ebola quarantine, and she's being proclaimed a hero by the drive-by media and by extension, President Obama.
+We have this nurse in Maine openly, wantonly violating the Ebola quarantine, and she's being proclaimed a hero by the drive-by media and by extension, President Obama.

-Obama has a photo op at the White House to shake hands with and hug people have treated Ebola patients in Africa to show bravery and courage and to demonstrate to the American people there's nothing to fear here.
+Obama has a photo op at the White House to shake hands with and hug people who have treated Ebola patients in Africa to show bravery and courage and to demonstrate to the American people there's nothing to fear here.

 There's nothing to worry about in regards to Ebola.